Regenerative agriculture

 The pond is fed by natural springs

-It was dug in September 2023 in partnership with Iocal water authority Vendée Eau to create a wetland habitat to foster biodiversity.
-The pond captures the numerous springs on the hillside that used to soak the land at this location.
+The pond was dug in September 2023 in partnership with Vendée Eau to create a wetland area favourable to biodiversity.
+It captures the numerous existing springs that were soaking the land in this area.

-It is about 250m2 for a depth of around 1.50 m and is located at the top of our land.
-Through gravity, the excess water irrigates the entire meadow and orchard before flowing down into the stream.
+It is 250m long2 to a depth of around 1.50 m and is located at the top of the Etrebières plots.
+By gravity, the overflow irrigates the orchard before joining the stream.

-A mix of ryegrass and clover was sown on the bank and a year later, it is a if the pond had always been there and biodiversity is taking root.
+A mixture of ryegrass and clover was sown on the bank after the machines had been driven over.
+A year later, there is no trace of the work and biodiversity is taking root (frogs, dragonflies, pond reeds, etc.).

 The stream in the wet meadow